If you're missing a tooth, you might hide your smile. But did you know tooth loss can affect your oral health and even cause bone loss?

 Dental implants are the only treatment that replaces an entire missing tooth, providing unparalleled health benefits to the patient.

 Learn why Drs.
-Gerald W. Bird and Jay A. Johnson in Melbourne, FL, recommend implants over other options...
+Gerald W. Bird and Jay A. Johnson in Cocoa, FL, recommend implants over other options...

 Three Great Reasons to Get Dental Implants

 Dental implants are rooted in the jawbone, just like your natural teeth.
 But what advantages does this offer over tooth replacement options like dental bridges?

 Eat with Confidence

 With dental implants, you can feel confident biting into and chewing all types of foods.
 Your restorations are anchored firmly in the jaw, so they will not move out of place if you eat chewy or crunchy foods.

 Do you know that a missing tooth or teeth can cause your underlying bone to shrink?
 This can result in dental health problems and an aged appearance.
 Dental implants can stop bone loss due to missing teeth.

 If you maintain good oral health, your dental implants can last a lifetime.
 Patients who exercise a good oral care routine at home, visit the dentist every six months, and don’t smoke can prolong the longevity of their implants.